China's Xi expands powers, promotes allies

 Other new Standing Committee members include Cai Qi, the Beijing party secretary, and Ding Xuexiang, a career party functionary who is regarded as Xi's "alter ego" or chief of staff.
 Wang Huning, a former law school dean who is chief of ideology, stayed on the committee.
 The No. 7 member is Li Xi, the party secretary of Guangdong province in the southeast, the center of China's export-oriented manufacturing industry.

 The Central Committee has 11 women, or 5% of the total.
-Its 24-member Politburo has none following the departure of Vice Premier Sun Chunlan, who is in her 70s.
+Its 24-member Politburo, which has had only four female members since the 1990s, has none following the departure of Vice Premier Sun Chunlan.

 Party plans call for creating a prosperous society by mid-century and restoring China to its historic role as a political, economic and cultural leader.

-Those ambitions face challenges from security-related curbs on access to Western technology, an aging workforce and tension with Washington, Europe and Asian neighbors over trade, security, human rights and territorial disputes.
+Those ambitions face challenges from security-related curbs on access to Western technology, an aging workforce, and tensions with Washington, Europe and Asian neighbors over trade, security, human rights and territorial disputes.

 Xi has called for the "great rejuvenation of the Chinese nation" and a revival of the party's "original mission" as social, economic and culture leader in a throwback to what he sees as a golden age after it took power in 1949.